iboB/ibob.github.com/_drafts/tracking-shared-ptr-leaks.md

 As you can see this presents us with several leak opportunies:

 * **Circular referencing**.
 If an object in a shared pointer *A* references another object through a shared pointer *B*, and *B* also references *A* in the same manner, the use count can never reach zero.
 In a dead lock of sorts each object has to be destroyed for the other to be destroyed.
 The cycle can be long, spanning tens of objects, or short: an object may end-up holding a reference to itself.
 * **Loose references**.
 A shared pointer may make its way in a global collection like a manager, a log, or a garbage collector, and due to a bug or an oversight not get removed from there.
-Only stopping the process cleares the memory
+Only stopping the process clears the memory
 * **Weak leaks**[^2].
 Basically the same as above but with weak pointers.
 The objects do get destroyed but the memory for the control blocks remains.

 Noticing these leaks can be pretty hard.
 Typically they are noticed when the memory begins growing uncontrollably and at this point it's usually hard (or impossible) to tell exactly which use of shared pointers is to blame.
 Moreover, due to the facts that even with heavy use, shared pointers are not typically found in hot loops and new shared pointers don't have a high velocity of creation, the suspicious memory growth can take hours, or days, or weeks of run time to become noticeable.
 Getting a stable repro of such an issue can be quite annoying.